Jeffrey Dahmer's Glasses, Urn And Baby Pictures Are Now Up For Auction

 True-crime and serial killer content is trending right now, and a Vancouver auction site is taking the hype to morbid new heights.
 Hot on the heels of Netflix’s controversial DAHMER — Monster: The Jeffrey Dahmer Story series, Cult Collectibles is now selling a number of the murderer’s personal belongings including his glasses, legal documents and childhood photos.
 The weirdest and creepiest listing?
 Undoubtedly an urn that once housed Dahmer’s ashes.

-The urn is currently priced at US$250,000 (around RM 1.16 million).
-It comes with a plastic bag that apparently contained the killer‘s remains before they were given to his parents.
-For collectors on a budget, there are also more affordable options at the auction such as letters that were sent to Dahmer in prison (one random letter for $100), a tax return form for $500, and a family picture depicting a 13-year-old Jeffrey Dahmer posing with his father Lionel and younger brother Dave.
+The urn is currently priced at US$250,000.
+It comes with a plastic bag that apparently contained the killer’s remains before they were given to his parents.
+For collectors on a budget, there are also more affordable options at the auction such as letters that were sent to Dahmer in prison (one random letter for US$100), a tax return form for US$500, and a family picture depicting a 13-year-old Jeffrey Dahmer posing with his father Lionel and younger brother Dave.

 Jeffrey Dahmer auction: Has anyone actually bought anything?

 If you ask us, we personally wouldn’t want any of these things in our home (or anywhere near us, really).
 But there’s definitely a demand for such scary memorabilia — many of Cult Collectibles’ Dahmer listings are already sold.
-As of now, his baby picture ($640) and several signed items such as bibles (the most expensive at $13,950 as it includes his handwritten notes) and a Thanksgiving greeting card he sent to his parents while incarcerated ($2,740), are already off the market.
+As of now, his baby picture (US$640) and several signed items such as bibles (the most expensive at US$13,950 as it includes his handwritten notes) and a Thanksgiving greeting card he sent to his parents while incarcerated (US$2,740), are already off the market.

-Dahmer’s aviator glasses — which he wore in jail and are priced at $150,000 — aren’t listed on the site, but interested parties can purchase them directly through Cult Collectibles’ owner Taylor James.
+Dahmer’s aviator glasses — which he wore in jail and are priced at US$150,000 — aren’t listed on the site, but interested parties can purchase them directly through Cult Collectibles’ owner Taylor James.

 According to media reports, James obtained Jeffrey Dahmer’s belongings from a housekeeper who used to work for Lionel Dahmer.
 This is far from the first time Cult Collectibles is auctioning such disturbing items — the company dubs itself “Canada’s largest cult and true crime murderabilia site” and specialises in artefacts associated with cults, criminals and pretty much anything horror-related.
 You can view their full sales range here, if you’re keen.